annahedstroem/MERA-steering/README.md

 If you want to try using MERA with your own dataset and model, go to the following notebook `nbs/getting_started.py`.

-To steer with MERA on any of the existing datasets and models (see supported datasets and models [here](#supported-models-and-datasets))., run the following script
+To steer with MERA on any of the existing datasets and models (see supported datasets and models [here](#supported-models-and-datasets)), run the following script:
 ```bash
 python mera.py --task_names yes_no_question --model_name google/gemma-2-2b
 ```

 ## How to reproduce experimental results

 In the following, we describe how to reproduce the results in the paper.
+It requires
-It requires access to wandb (and that you pass your API [key](https://docs.wandb.ai/support/find_api_key/) and that datasets are downloaded and saved to root `.hf_cache` folder [here](#how-to-download-datasets)).
+- access to `wandb` (and that you pass your API [key](https://docs.wandb.ai/support/find_api_key/)
+- that datasets are downloaded and saved to a `MERA-steering/hf_cache` folder [here](#how-to-download-datasets))
+- that you have a `runs/` folder to save results

-Create a  `runs/` folder at root and go to `src/` folder.
+Create a  `runs/` folder at the root and go to `src/` folder.

 ```bash
 mkdir runs/